On this page:

 Corporate

-Corporate staff are responsible for allocating maintenance funding and undertaking high-risk and/or high-value priority maintenance projects on schools’ behalf as part of VSBA-led maintenance programs (such as the PMP, EMP and Make-Safe program).
+Corporate staff are responsible for allocating supplementary maintenance funding and undertaking high-risk and/or high-value priority maintenance projects on schools’ behalf as part of VSBA-led maintenance programs (such as the Planned Maintenance Program, Emergency Maintenance Program and Make-safe program).

 Corporate staff administer backup programs to address school defects, risks, or issues that need to be managed at the system-level (for example, asbestos removal) or where principals and school councils are either unable to respond to the issues, or it would be inappropriate for them to do so.

-Corporate staff are also responsible for the delivery of audit programs such as the RFE, which delivers condition assessments to every government school across a 5-year cycle in order to collect condition data on school assets and identify and prioritise defects for repair.
-This information is then incorporated into school’s SMP, which enables them to address the defects identified by the RFE, schedule, undertake and record routine-maintenance activities, plan their expenditure, and record and manage any asset hazards unique to their specific sites.
+Corporate staff are also responsible for the delivery of audit programs such as the Rolling Facilities Evaluation, which delivers condition assessments to every government school across a 5-year cycle in order to collect condition data on school assets and identify and prioritise defects for repair.
+This information is then incorporated into school’s School Maintenance Plan, which enables them to address the defects identified by the Rolling Facilities Evaluation, schedule, undertake and record routine-maintenance activities, plan their SRP expenditure, and record and manage any asset hazards unique to their specific sites.

 Principal

-Principals are also responsible for following the steps of the RFE program which include attending information sessions, completing a pre-assessment questionnaire, and reviewing, providing feedback (where required) and accepting the school’s CAR.
+Principals are also responsible for following the steps of the Rolling Facilities Evaluation program, which include

-Principals are also responsible for regularly updating their SMP using AIMS (including both marking activities as complete and adding new activities as required).
+Principals are also responsible for regularly using AIMS to organise works, which will be automatically updated as complete if paid correctly in CASES21 (adding new activities as required).
 This enables monitoring of maintenance activities so that asset planning and investment decisions are informed by the most up-to-date and accurate information about the maintenance needs of each school.

 School councils